 (ii) including efforts to eliminate sexual and/or romantic attractions or feelings toward individuals of the same gender, or efforts to change gender expressions.”

-Let’s be clear, the proposed definition of Conversion Practice is so broad that it includes more than a psychologist’s clinic or a counselling room.
+The Government acknowledges that there are narrow and broad definitions available and that they have chosen to accept the a broader definition.
+To be clear, the proposed definition is so broad that it includes more than a psychologist’s clinic or a counselling room.

 The HRLC report wants included under the umbrella of conversion practice,

 “pastoral care which includes (or claims to include) ‘counselling’, ‘healing’, claims about ‘curing’, ‘changing’ or ‘repairing’ a person’s sexual orientation or gender identity, or claims about improving a person’s mental or physical health, would likely still be classified as a health service, and the above regulations would apply.”